plausible/docs/docs/filters-segments.md

 ### Group your pages

-Want to group all of your blog posts and analyse the traffic to the blog separately from the rest of your site?
+Want to group all of your blog posts and analyze the traffic to the blog separately from the rest of your site?
 Or exclude traffic that has visited a specific section of your site such as your logged in pages or your order confirmation page?

 When searching for pages, you can use double asterisks to match any character (e.g. `/blog**`).
 Filter for pages supports wildcards in the following format: